All right, news roundup and information overload hour, 800-941-SHAWN, if you want to be a part of the program.

 But that's not the system we have.

-You have presently, hopefully change it if you win elections.
+Hopefully change it if you win elections.

-But right now, you put you have to play in the arena, the deal with the hand that you're dealt, not the one you wish you were dealt.
+Deal with the hand that you're dealt, not the one you wish you were dealt.

-So if they don't do those things, then you're right, the odds of us winning, it won't matter that our ideas are better.
+The odds of us winning, it won't matter that our ideas are better.

-You know, the other thing that you're not factoring in that we have to factor in is at some point the American people are gonna feel the pain and they're not gonna want to take it anymore, and they're gonna be willing and open-minded uh to look for conservatism to save the country yet again.
+You know, the other thing that you're not factoring in that we have to factor in is at some point, the American people are going to feel the pain and they're not going to want to take it anymore.

-Um anyway, I appreciate your call.
+Anyway, I appreciate your call.

-We gotta save the country we love.
+We've got to save the country we love.

-We've got to save our great constitution.
+We've got to save our great Constitution.

-Uh, you know, and then we need constitutionalists on the bench.
+And then we need constitutionalists on the bench.

-We know we need a lot of things.
+We need a lot of things.

 If you have reluctance and resistance to voting earlier by mail, get rid of it.

-I that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Hannity audience show tonight on the Fox News channel.